MooMooHorse/moomoohorse.github.io/docs/_posts/2023-03-23-NodeJS-Hosting.md

 By using GET and POST requests in combination with Express and Axios in our NodeJS hosting environment, we can create a powerful and flexible API that allows different applications to communicate with each other and exchange data.

+### APIs are NOT real files

+APIs are not real files because they are not physical files that exist on the server's file system.
+Instead, APIs are typically implemented as server-side functions or modules that handle HTTP requests and responses.

+When a client-side application sends an HTTP request to an API endpoint, the server-side code that handles that endpoint is executed in response to the request.
+This code can perform any number of operations, including retrieving data from a database, performing calculations, or returning data to the client-side in a specific format.

+The server-side code that implements an API is typically written using a programming language like NodeJS, and is executed by the NodeJS runtime environment.
+This code is not stored in a file that can be accessed or viewed directly from the server's file system, but rather exists in memory as a running program.

+While it is possible to write server-side code that reads data from files on the server's file system, this is not typically done in the context of an API.
+Instead, data is typically stored in a database or other data storage system, and is retrieved or updated using server-side code that handles HTTP requests and responses.

+So in summary, APIs are not real files because they are implemented as server-side code that handles HTTP requests and responses, and are not stored as physical files on the server's file system.

 ### Express and Axois : Communication between server and client

 In a NodeJS development environment, the router plays a critical role in handling incoming HTTP requests and routing them to the appropriate server-side code.
 The router is responsible for matching URLs to specific server-side functions or modules, and for handling different HTTP methods such as GET, POST, and DELETE.